crizzy9/.dotfiles/SHORTCUTS.md

 . - repeat previous action (does not repeat motion keys) " - Check existing macros/registers
-:cdo execute "norm! @a" | update - run macro on a quickfix menu after recording for @a (update saves the file) qa <record macro> q -> "ap <paste to buffer and change macro> "ayy <update> - update existing recorded macro with new changes
+:cdo execute "norm! @a" | update - run macro on a quickfix menu after recording for @a (update saves the file) :'<,'>norm! @a - run macro on visual selection :5,10norm! @a - run macro on a set of lines
+:%norm! @a - run macro on the entire file :g/pattern/norm! @a - run macro on a pattern qa <record macro> q -> "ap <paste to buffer and change macro> "ayy <update> - update existing recorded macro with new changes

 # marks (used as bookmarks) - use harpoon?